View our Covid-19 Response Learn More- Click to Dismiss

 3. The AEA will reimburse the agency or professional who conducted the independent educational evaluation following the receipt of the evaluation report to the AEA.

-If the parent(s) is in disagreement with the proposed or refused action(s) outlined in Prior Written Notice provided by the LEA or AEA, IDEA outlines three options they may seek to resolve their differences.
+If a parent is in disagreement with the proposed or refused action(s) outlined in Prior Written Notice provided by the LEA or AEA, IDEA and Iowa law provide the following dispute resolution options to address disagreements:

 Area Education Agency (AEA) Mediation